-For the two-year reporting period 2020/2021, EPCOR retained RedHead Media Solutions Inc. to conduct their individual survey and received a customer satisfaction index score of 74.0% overall.
-This is a 1% increase from the 2018/2019 survey of 73% (which was also completed by the same provider).
+For the two-year reporting period 2022/2023, EPCOR retained Advanis Inc. to conduct their individual survey and received a customer satisfaction index score of 74.0% overall.
+This is consistent with the 2020/2021 results.
 This statistical survey, with a 95% confidence level, canvassed a number of key areas including power quality and reliability, price, billing and payment, communications, and the overall customer service experience.
 The survey is comprised of approximately 400 randomly selected interviews of customers among the low volume customer base (residential customers and general service under 50kW customers.
-For the 2014/2015 reporting period, the Corporation engaged Utility Pulse to conduct their individual utility specific customer satisfaction survey with a 95% confidence level and received a rating of "A" on its customer satisfaction survey.